 Alberta Notice of Termination of Tenancy for Substantial Breach

-If your tenant is in breach of the rental agreement, serve him/her with this Alberta Notice of Termination of Tenancy for Substantial Breach (other than non-payment of rent).
+If your tenant is in breach of the rental agreement, serve him/her with this Alberta Notice of Termination of Tenancy for Substantial Breach.

-- A Service of Notice Form is included, to record how the document was served on the tenant.
+A Service of Notice Form is included in the template, to record how the document was served on the tenant.

-- This is a reusable landlord-tenant notice.
+This is a reusable landlord-tenant notice in MS Word format.
+It is downloadable and reusable.
 Pay for the form once, use it as often as you require.
+This makes the form convenient and cost-effective for landlords and rental property managers.

 Alberta Notice of Termination of Tenancy for Nonpayment of Rent